TebelloMotuba/Team-Future---NTSOEKHE/README.md

 ```
 It will generate a url at which it is running.
 Copy it and paste it in the browser to access the healthcare system from Central node.

+# Usage
+**Adding a New Patient Record:**

+Click on the "Add New Patient" button and fill out the required fields in the form.
+Select the patient's location from the dropdown list (South, Central, or North) and click "Submit" to add the record.

+**Updating a Patient Record:**

+Click on the "Update" button next to the patient record you want to modify.
+The update form will appear with the current details pre-filled.
+Make any necessary changes and click "Save Changes" to update the record.

+**Searching for Patient Records:**

+Use the search form at the top of the page to search for patient records by name.
+Enter the patient's name in the search field and click "Search" to view matching results.

+**Deleting a Patient Record:**

+Click on the "Delete" button next to the patient record you want to remove.
+Confirm the deletion when prompted